wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 </ol>

-= Q: How is this plugin diferent from the other disable updates plugins? = Their are a couple of differences.
+= Q: How is this plugin diferent from the other disable updates plugins? =
+A: Their are a couple of differences.
 <ol>
 <li>They do not disable the updates twice.</li> (This way they can work in more WordPress versions)
 <li>They do not disable WordPress automatic updates.</li>
 <li>They do not have video tutorials and screenshots.</li>
 <li>They do not have indovidual plugins (like the ones above) to disable just one or two.</li>
 </ol>

-The list goes on...
+<strong>The list goes on...<strong>

 ==  ==